MormonJesus69420/Modernized-Tufte-LaTeX/readme.md

 ## Note Environments
 Matthew Y. He added several theorem environments.
 I found them useful, however I felt like there were too many of them.
-Hence I kept only two and modified them slightly, these are: `ShadedNote` and `FramedNote`.
+Hence I kept only two and modified them slightly, these are: `shadednote` and `framednote`.
 You can use them to emphasize text on the page with important information.

 It is especially useful when you wish to refer back to this information later.